UPASNA-AGGARWAL/PIXELPATROLLERS/README.md

-Pixel Patrollers
-Pixel Patrollers – AI Eyes on Every Pixel, Patrolling to Protect Your Digital World.
+#Pixel Patrollers – AI Eyes on Every Pixel, Patrolling to Protect Your Digital World.
 About the Project

 With the rise of cyber threats, online harassment, and misinformation, digital safety has become more important than ever.
 Pixel Patrollers is an AI-driven solution designed to detect cyberbullying, deepfake content, and misinformation using cutting-edge machine learning models.
 Our goal is to provide a safer and more trustworthy online environment for individuals and businesses.